-The Music Department educates music majors in the university setting through concentrations in Liturgical Music, Music Composition, Music Studies, and Performance, as well as, professional programs in Choral and Instrumental Music Education.
+The Music Department educates music majors in the university setting through a music major and professional programs in Choral and Instrumental Music Education.
 Music majors should attain an understanding of the historical, theoretical, pedagogical and cultural principles which have contributed to the art music tradition, as well as competence in performance.
 The department educates all students (music majors/minors and the general student of any major), both individually and collaboratively, through appropriate courses in:

 - Music history, theory, and appreciation

 The Music Department seeks to shape “an integrative environment for learning which stresses intellectual challenge, open inquiry, collaborative scholarship and artistic creativity.”
 (CSB/SJU Coordinate Mission Statement).

 As a faculty, we want to create this environment by:

 - broadening and deepening the knowledge and understanding of all aspects of music through research and publication, and

 - enriching the lives of students, faculty, and communities – on both the national and international level – with performances of a wide variety of music.

 The excellence, authenticity, and originality of these performances will also serve as models for future performances by students and provide a basis for developing informed and critical listening skills.

 Applied music students will be able to satisfactorily perform appropriate literature.